 And realize that this is a process.
 Sometimes you have to try a few things before you finally find the right fit.

 Let me give you an example.
 When we first bought our house a few years ago, we had this idea that I would set up my home office in the basement.
 There was a lot of space, there was a window to give me plenty of natural light.
 It seemed like a perfect fit.

 I was also a little influenced by a friend of mine, who just created her home office in the basement as well.
 It sounded great, and wanted to create a similare space in my house.

 However, I quickly realized that basement was way not the right fit for me at all.
 Why?
 Because it too cold for me!
 Our basement is the coldest spece in the house.
 In order to make my home office work there, we would have to run a space heater all the time.
 And that would mean a huge electric bill.

 So we decided to move the desk into the playroom – we sort of divided the room into two areas.
 One of the kids and one for me.
 And after a year of that arrangement, I moved all their toys to their dedicated playroom.
 And now I have an office all to myself.

 You might be wondering why I did not start that way from the very beginning.
 But beause there are a few steps to get to the playroom and my daughter was too small to climb them when we first moved in.
 But a few months ago, the time was finally right.

 This is what I mean by saying that you need to make it work for you and for it being a process.
 Don’t limit yourself with your space.
 Make it work for you.

-The second household management tip I have for you is to get rid of stuff.
+The second tip I have for you when it comes to effective house management is to get rid of stuff.
 Think about it – less stuff means less things to manage.
 That a win right there.